tekktrik/issue-labeled-ping/README.md

-# Simple Issue Label Pinger
+# Simple Issue Label Ping

 Notify a user when an issue gets a specific label applied.